grantmolnar/weighted-angle-distance/README.md

 - Synthetic tandem-repeat data generation (useful for “stutter”-heavy sequences).
 - Download/loader utilities for real STRSeq-style datasets.

+## Patents and licensing

+The techniques implemented in this repository are the subject of a pending patent application by ARKA.
+This code is released to accompany the paper "A weighted angle distance on strings" for academic reproducibility.
+See LICENSE for terms of use.
+For commercial licensing inquiries, contact grant.molnar@caci.com

 ## Environment Setup

 ```bash